defenseunicorns/leapfrogai-docs/content/en/docs/local deploy guide/dependencies.md

 liblzma-dev libncurses-dev
 ```

-### Install Brew
+### Install Homebrew

-- Follow the [instructions](https://brew.sh/) to install the homebrew package manager onto your system.
+- Follow the [instructions](https://brew.sh/) to install the Homebrew package manager onto your system.

 ### Install Docker

 - Follow the [instructions](https://docs.docker.com/engine/install/) to install Docker onto your system.
-- For systems using a Nvidia GPU, it is necessary to modify the Docker runtime to Nvidia.
+- For systems using an NVIDIA GPU, it is necessary to modify the Docker runtime to NVIDIA.
 Refer to the GPU instructions below for guidance on making this adjustment.

 ### Install Kubectl